-The PSG has 2 main internal synthesizers with very wide band oscillators, frequencies generally outside the capture range of their PLL phase detectors, and pre-tune voltages needed to bring the frequency inside their capture range.
+The PSG has 2 main internal synthesizers with very wide band oscillators.
+The frequencies of these oscillators are generally outside the capture range of their PLL phase detectors and therefore need pretune voltages to bring the frequency inside their capture range.
 Thus, a calibration has to be performed for each synthesizer to figure out what the pre-tune voltages are for various regions of frequencies.
 The 2 synthesizers are the coarse harmonic and the main synthesizers.
-Calling the function SynthSelfCal(device\handle, vco\select) where vco\select is either 0 or 1 representing the coarse and sum synthesizers respectively.
-Overtime and temperature the raw VCO frequencies may drift, so it is recommended to run the function to re-align the pre-tune voltages.
+To calibrate the internal synthesizers, call the function SynthSelfCalibrate(device_handle, vco_select) where vco_select is either 0 or 1 representing the coarse and sum synthesizers, respectively.
+Over time and changes in temperature, the raw VCO frequencies may drift, so it is recommended to run the function to re-align the pre-tune voltages.